Game Programmer

 I designed and implemented the entire HUD system solo — from the base Button/Frame architecture and drag-drop system, through to every individual UI widget.
 I built the edit mode panel with its checkbox settings, grid slider, and advanced options toggle.
 I also implemented the spellbook, action bar per-slot settings popups, party frame configuration, and the spell tooltip system.

-HUD / UI SystemsDrag & DropEdit Mode Action BarsBuff / Debuff SystemCast Bar Party FramesSpell TooltipC++Custom Engine (TGE)
+HUD / UI SystemsDrag & DropEdit Mode Action BarsBuff / Debuff SystemCast Bar Party FramesSpell TooltipC++TGE

 Technical Highlights